AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Below is an example request that’s concise and clear:

-For example, when we run the Continue button, the pro chatbot will start a new session.
+For example, when we click the Continue button, the pro chatbot will start a new session.
 It will see the con side’s opening statement because we include it in our request this time.
 However, it will not see its own opening statement, because we are starting a new session with no history.

-To fix this issue, we simply need to change the session type to “continue”.
-Here we are using a special feature of the chatbot block: when the green flag button is clicked, the first time this block is used, even if we specify “continue”, it will always be a new session with no history.
-Therefore, it is safe to use “continue” type all the time, so long as the user start the program by clicking the green flag.
+[advanced note] Here we are using a special feature of the chatbot block: when the green flag button is clicked, the first time this block is used, even if we specify “continue”, it will always be a new session with no history.
+Therefore, it is safe to use “continue” type all the time, so long as the user starts the program by clicking the green flag.

 We can change both blocks like this: